AlexCSalinas/AlexCSalinas/README.md

 [![Portfolio](https://img.shields.io/badge/Portfolio-Visit%20Site-blue)](https://alexcsalinas.github.io/personalsite/)

-💻 I like building! | 🎓 CS @ UMich | 🔭 Currently: Subreddit Analyzer for r/uofm
+💻 I like building! | 🎓 CS @ UMich | 🔭 Currently: a little but of this and little bit of that

 <details>
 <summary>Languages</summary>